EVERSE-ResearchSoftware/RSQKit/pages/rs_quality/fair.md

 ### Standard input/output formats and communication protocols

-Using standard data exchange, input and output formats and communication protocols helps create interoperable software that can more readily integrate with other tools into more complex pipelines - increasing its interoprability and reusability.
+Using standard data exchange, input and output formats and communication protocols helps create interoperable software that can more readily integrate with other tools into more complex pipelines - increasing its interoperability and reusability.

 ### Version control tools

-Version control means knowing what changes were made to your code, when and by who - promoting code ownership, responsibility and credit.
+Version control means knowing what changes were made to your code, when and by whom - promoting code ownership, responsibility and credit.
-When combined with software sharing and collaborative platforms such as GitHub or GitLab, it facilitates code publication, sharing and findability, teamwork and discussions around software and design decisions, provides backup facilities for your code and speeds up collabortion on shared code by allowing edits by more than one person at a time.
+When combined with software sharing and collaborative platforms such as GitHub or GitLab, it facilitates code publication, sharing and findability, teamwork and discussions about software and design decisions, provides backup facilities for your code and speeds up collaboration on shared code by allowing edits by more than one person at a time.

 ### Code testing